Defining what a song remix is

 Here are the steps to make a remix from an original song:

-- Create both a cappella and vocal version from the original song
+4. Create both a cappella and vocal versions of the original song

 To create a remix takes some time if you don't have the original track elements at your disposal.